The Fast and Spurious: Developer Productivity with GenAI: Research Method

 We received 688 responses.
-After removing invalid entries, we kept 415 responses.
-Most participants worked in full-stack (36.87\%), backend (16.87\%), or data/ML roles (15.42\%).
-A majority identified as men (90.6\%), over half worked at large or extra-large organizations (57.83\%), and most (82.17\%) had more than five years of experience.
-See more details in the supplementary document~\cite{supply}.
+After removing invalid entries, we kept 415.
+Most participants worked in full-stack (36.9\%), backend (16.9\%), or data/ML roles (15.4\%).
+A majority identified as men (90.6\%), over half worked at large or extra-large organizations (57.8\%), and most (82.2\%) had more than five years of experience.
+More details in the supplementary material~\cite{supply}.